Tilt hydrometer service for BrewBlox

 Or: Deploy the Tilt service on the BrewBlox stack

-You need to add the service and set the eventbus port in your
+You need to add the service to your existing BrewBlox docker compose file.

 Finally, you'll have to bring up the new service using

 Once the Tilt service receives data from your Tilt(s), it should be available as graph metrics in BrewBlox.

 Calibration is optional.
 While the Tilt provides a good indication of fermentation progress without calibration, it's values can be less accurate than a traditional hydrometer.
 With calibration its accuracy is approximately that of a traditional hydrometer.
 If you wish to use your Tilt for anything beyond simple tracking of fermentation progress (e.g. stepping temperatures at a given SG value) it is recommended you calibrate your Tilt.

 To calibrate your Tilt, you first need to create a folder for the calibration files to be stored in.
 The recommended folder is

 ./tilt in the BrewBlox directory.
 You can use other directories but you should change the volume parameter for the Tilt service in your docker compose file accordingly.
 You can create the

 tilt directory by running the following command in the BrewBlox directory:-